With a little help from a friend, I successfully removed and replaced my sliding glass doors, saving a boatload of money along the way.

 - Silicone window and door caulk (weatherproof)

-Warning: Follow the manuals' safety precautions when operating power tools and saws.
+Warning: Follow the manual's safety precautions when operating power tools and saws.
 Failure to do so could result in bodily injury.
-Always wear safety goggles, work gloves, and proper footwear to prevent eye injury.
+Always wear safety goggles, work gloves, and proper footwear to reduce the risk of injury.

 Selecting a Replacement Door

 After deciding to replace your sliding glass door, you will want to determine the material of the replacement doors.
 You will also need to determine the level of energy efficiency you want that corresponds to your budget.
 Before purchasing a replacement door, be sure to measure the existing sliding glass door, doorframe, and threshold.

 Typically, sliding glass doors are constructed of aluminum, wood, vinyl, fiberglass, or foam core.
 To choose which material is right for your home, consult a sliding glass door retail specialist or manufacturer.
 These instructions use a vinyl sliding glass door as an example.